 Your essential guide to visiting Wells-next-the-Sea on the North Norfolk Coast

 Wells-next-the-Sea is one of the loveliest towns on the North Norfolk Coast

 Wells-next-the-Sea is situated in the heart of the North Norfolk coast – a designated Area of Outstanding Natural Beauty with over 40 miles of glorious beaches, unspoiled landscapes and protected wildlife habitats.

 Once an important commercial seaport and manufacturing town, now a popular seaside destination, Wells is still a working fishing port where you can watch the boats unload their catch.

 The quay is a favourite spot for crabbing – or gillying as it’s known locally – with families lined up along the harbour wall from dawn until dusk.
 Hungry visitors are well served with two fabulous fish ‘n’ chips shops right on the quay.

 Wells is famous for its stunning beach – complete with scores of colourful beach huts – that is without doubt one of the best in the country.

 Miles of soft, golden sand stretch into the distance.
 Shorebirds nest in the dunes and feed in the shallow pools.
 Seals bask in the sunshine at the water’s edge.

-Between the quay and the beach there’s a scenic walk with stunning views of the harbour and salt marshes, and a 10¼” gauge miniature train – perfect for carrying tired little legs back to town after a long day building sandcastles, playing games and splashing about in the crystal clear water affords wonderful views of the historic Granary and harbour.
+Between the quay and the beach there’s a scenic walk with stunning views of the salt marshes.
+The walk back to town after a long day building sandcastles, playing games and splashing about in the crystal clear water affords wonderful views of the historic Granary and harbour.

 Behind the beach you’ll find the scented Corsican pine woods – established 150 years ago to protect the land from storms and tides, they’re a delight to explore, while offering a cool and shady respite from the sun.